Molajo/Fieldhandler/README.md

 [![Build Status](https://travis-ci.org/Molajo/Fieldhandler.png?branch=master)](https://travis-ci.org/Molajo/Fieldhandler)

-Validates input.
+Field handling for PHP applications.
 Filters input.
 Escapes (and formats) output.
+Validates data.

 Standard data type and PHP-specific filters and validation, value list verification, callbacks, regex checking, and more.
 Use with rendering to ensure proper escaping of output data and for